Hamza417/Inure/FEATURES.md

 - Debloat
 - Bloat indicator for bloat apps throughout the app
 - Activate using license key without unlocker
+- VirusTotal integration (this is a non-paid feature and available to all users)
 - More store options